mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 <figure>
 <img src="/assets/images-display/miller_watercolor.png" alt="Lewis Miller Watercolor" />
-<figcaption>Lewis Miller, “Guide to Central Park,” 2.
+<figcaption>Lewis Miller, "Guide to Central Park," 2.
 Watercolor and ink on paper.
 The Henry Ford, Dearborn, MI.</figcaption>
 </figure>

 The second project is a digital edition of a small watercolor landscape sketch album by Lewis Miller, an American folk artist.